 Table 1.
 Bend radii for titanium welds

 Good quality welds should be capable of being bent to the indicated radii without cracking.
 Problems with titanium welds are generally a result of contamination due to inadequate shielding.
-The colour of welds can be used as an indicator of shielding effectiveness and, indirectly, weld quality.
+The color of welds can be used as an indicator of shielding effectiveness and, indirectly, weld quality.
 Thus, any indication of the quality level of a single pass titanium weld is readily apparent to the welder and any inspector.
-Weld colours reflect the degree to which the weld was exposed to oxygen (air) at elevated temperature.
-A bright silvery metallic lustre generally can be taken as an indication of a good weld, provided the weld joint was clean and good techniques were followed.
-The presence of other colours, as indicated in the Table 2, represents various degrees of surface and weld contamination and require attention.
+Weld colors reflect the degree to which the weld was exposed to oxygen (air) at elevated temperatures.

 Table 2.
 Irregularities in weld colour and corresponding treatments